Compiled from my ten-part series at Capital Research Center

 In 1997, she received an Eisenhower Exchange Fellowship, meant for mid-career “men and women of outstanding achievement who are expected to assume positions of national influence” after Eisenhower Fellow Manuela Ştefănescu, who worked for APADOR-CH, nominated her.

-After completing the Fellowship, Macovei resigned from her position as prosecutor.
-In her resignation letter, she cited differences in understanding of the role of the Prosecutor’s Office in a democratic society.
+After completing the Fellowship, Macovei resigned from her position as a prosecutor.
+In her resignation letter, she cited differences in understanding of the role of the Prosecutor’s Office in a democratic society, a belief that would throw Romania’s politics and social fabric into disarray for more than a decade after she gained power.

 Unconvinced, Macovei called another Soros-funded NGO president and close friend, Alina Mungiu-Pippidi.